-#ToteChallenge: Young people investigate the problems caused by plastic shopping bags, then propose solutions they can take to address the problems.
-They brainstorm uses for plastic bags.
-This lesson gives guidelines to design a reusable shopping tote out of an old T-shirt using engineering, problem-solving, creativity, and communication.
+Young people investigate the problems caused by plastic shopping bags, then propose solutions to address the problems.
+This lesson prompts teams to design a reusable shopping tote out of an old T-shirt using engineering, problem-solving, creativity, and communication.
 They take action for the common good by using and sharing their project and by educating the community about problems and solutions to the plastic bag crisis.

 The learners will...

 - identify issues around plastic bag usage and disposal.

 - employ problem-solving and teamwork to design a reusable grocery bag that people want to use #ToteChallenge.